Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 * mamba>=0.5.1 (needed for environment setup; install through conda)
 * wget (on macOS, install using homebrew; present by default on linux)

 Once Python3.6 is installed, snakemake and pandas can be installed using pip3 or using whatever package manager you're using.
-While other versions of snakemake may work (though definately no earlier that 5.25.0), there may be some issues with using versions later than 5.25.0; those may be resolved by restarting the pipeline when it crashes.
+NOTE: For MacOS X, use the latest Snakemake.
 Blast can be downloaded in any of several ways, including some package managers (Ubuntu: sudo apt-get install ncbi-blast+).
 It can also be installed using conda if desired.